MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/encrypt-data-with-own-key.md

     2. Copy the **Key Identifier** URI, you'll need this later.

     ![Screenshot showing key settings page](media/byok-kv-key-perms.PNG)

-1. Set up the [soft-delete behavior](/azure/key-vault/key-vault-ovw-soft-delete#soft-delete-behavior) for your Key Vault.

-1. Set up the [no purge protection behavior](/azure/key-vault/key-vault-ovw-soft-delete#purge-protection) for your Key Vault.

 1. Optionally, if using a firewall for a selected network, configure the following firewall settings to give Cloud App Security access to the specified key, and then click **Save**:
     1. Make sure no virtual networks are selected.